What is tattoo ink made of? There are some myths going around as people ask “does tattoo ink have metal in it?”.

 Here’s the deal.
 There are a few different ways in which tattoo ink is made.
 In this guide, we’re exploring what is in tattoo ink and giving you some answers before you get your first tat.

 This is definitely one of the questions to ask before going to a tattoo shop.
-We understand why there is some concern around what you’re letting go into your body.
+We understand why there is some concern about what you’re letting go into your body.

 Different colors contain different tattoo ink ingredients, so there isn’t one single answer to the question “what is tattoo ink made of?”.